-Inti Raymi is an all-day event, with at least five hours spent at Sacsayhuamán.
-Entry to the fortress is free, and rental chairs are available from booths around the main square.
+Inti Raymi is an all-day event, with at least five hours of performance at Sacsayhuamán.
+Entry to the fortress is free and rental chairs are available from booths around the main square.

-There are also food and drink vendors.
-There are no guard rails on the ruins and every year people are injured in falls.
-If you want a reserved seat, they are available with tickets bought in advance.
+There are also food and drink vendors on the grounds.
+There are no guardrails on the ruins and every year people are injured in falls.
+If you want a reserved seat, buy one online in advance.

 Lodging needs to be booked far in advance for the festival week, as well, as this is high time for hotels and restaurants.
 If you are visiting during this week, book an adventure tour for a guided trip to the ceremony, complete with day hikes into the ruins of Machu Picchu and along the Inca Trail, and a visit to local weaving and pottery-making communities.